Bodens kommun förenklad logotyp

 When is a permit or notification required?

 If the application is complete, you will normally receive a decision within six weeks.
-It is therefore best to contact the municipality well in advance when planning a project.
+A fee is charged for the processing of the application.

 Protection levels and requirements

 All sewage systems must treat wastewater in a way that protects people and the environment.
-The municipality decides which protection level applies to your property.
+The Environment and Building Unit decides which protection level applies to your property.

 The purpose of the protection levels is to reduce the risk of eutrophication and pollution of our watercourses.